Wood Group set to meet growth forecasts despite turbine delays

 The engineering division and Wood Group PSN - which offers services to brownfield energy projects - were performing in line with expectations, the company said on Wednesday, with growth coming from the North Sea and shale in the United States.

 Wood Group said it expected about 15 percent EBITA growth in 2013.
-European peers such as Norway's Aker Solutions and Italy's Saipem both issued profit warnings earlier this year.
+European peers such as Norway's Aker Solutions AKSO.OL and Italy's Saipem (SPMI.MI) both issued profit warnings earlier this year.

-* Saudis to use Malaysia as platform for SEAsia investment (Adds comments, background)

-* Highest U.S. oil rigs since Oct.
-2015 (Adds comment, updates prices, changes dateline)